urql-graphql/urql/docs/README.md

 # Quick start

+`urql` is a blazingly fast, lightweight, and customisable GraphQL client.
+We believe in usability and adaptability, `urql` is built with extensibility at its core, allowing you to to include just the key logic for a basic app, in addition to being able to grow to support dynamic single-app applications and highly customised infrastructure.

-Here we'll see the quickest way to get started with `urql`.
+In this page we'll take a look at the quickest route to get up and running with `urql`.

 ## Installation